coveooss/platform-sdk/README.md

 ### Prerequisites
 1. Ensure your API key has the required privilege to push documents inside a Push API source.
 1. You can create an API key when creating a Push API source.
 1. You can also create an API key manually.
-For more information about which privileges are required, visit [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#sources-domain).
+For more information about which privileges are required, see [Privilege Reference](https://docs.coveo.com/en/1707/cloud-v2-administrators/privilege-reference#sources-domain).
 1. [Create a Push API source.](https://docs.coveo.com/en/1546/cloud-v2-administrators/add-or-edit-a-push-source)
 ### Pushing a batch of documents
 For overall performance, it is better to push your documents in batches.
 Use the single document method when batches are not required to meet both your performance and volume requirements.
-For more information, visit [Managing Batches of Items in a Push Source](https://docs.coveo.com/en/90/cloud-v2-developers/managing-batches-of-items-in-a-push-source).
+For more information, see [Managing Batches of Items in a Push Source](https://docs.coveo.com/en/90/cloud-v2-developers/managing-batches-of-items-in-a-push-source).

 ```csharp
 PushDocument firstDocumentToAdd = new PushDocument("http://www.coveo.com/page1") {